webroo/dummy-json/README.md

 `{{step increment}}`

-* `increment` How much to increment the generated index on each iteration (required)
+* `increment: number` How much to increment the generated index on each iteration (required)

 Creates a numeric step inside a repeat block that is a multiple of the index.
 (Note: this uses the `@index` variable internally and so can only be used inside `{{#repeat}}` and `{{#each}}` blocks).